Waxolunist/console-bookmarklet/README.md

 There will probably a lot of issues especially on sites using already jquery or jquery ui.
 If you find bugs or issues plz let me know.

+# Development

+I don't have a master branch in this repository.
+The gh-pages branch is sufficient for this purpose.
+I added a small static node server to ease development.
+This server is mime type aware.
+You can start this server with _node server.js <port>_.
+Maybe this small server has some value to anyone.

 # Alternatives

 * *[Jupiter JS Console](https://code.google.com/p/jupiter-javascript-console/)*